Doctor of Medicine / Doctor of Philosophy

 Enrollment pattern after acceptance into the program

 At the end of the second year curriculum in the School of Medicine, students in this program defer continuation in the medical school curriculum and devote full-time enrollment toward completion of requirements for the Ph.D. degree.
-A "typical student" will require three years to complete these requirements depending on the nature of the research problem.
+Approximately three years is necessary to complete these requirements depending on the nature of the research problem.